jobrien1726/Classifying-Exoplanets/README.md

-# Classifying Exoplanets
+# Exoplanet Exploration: Classifying Exoplanets

 ## Project Overview

 The goal of this project was to compare/contrast the efficiency and accuracy of various Machine Learning Classification models.
-Four machine learning models were used to classify exoplanets with the provided [dataset](data/exoplanet_data.csv): a Deep Learning neural network, a K Nearest Neighbors model, a Support Vector Machine, and a Random Forest.
+Four machine learning models were used to classify candidate exoplanets from the raw [dataset](data/exoplanet_data.csv): a Deep Learning neural network, a K Nearest Neighbors model, a Support Vector Machine, and a Random Forest.

 ## Technologies Used